ycecube/phpmaildebug/README.md

 PHPMailDebug
 ============
 This script intended to capture all emails coming from the PHP's sendmail output.
-This should be used only for debugging in a developement environment.
+This should be used only for debugging in a development environment.

 Note: This project is in a very early stage, so bugs highly possible.
       Any contributions are welcomed :)